 Flea Market Insurance

 Flea market vendors are part of the temporary direct selling industry.
-This industry includes businesses that sell merchandise via direct sale to the customer by means of in-house sales, truck sales, and portable stalls.
+This industry includes businesses that sell merchandise directly to the customer by means of in-house sales, truck sales, and portable stalls.
+Flea market vendors sell a wide range of products, from used and new clothing to collectibles, toys, retro video games, and everything in between.
+As a vendor, you need flea market insurance to protect you from property damage and lawsuits that arise from selling goods at a temporary stall.

 Why Do You Need Flea Market Insurance?

-Whether you’re selling goods at a farmers market, an art festival, a state fair, a community gathering, or a weekend flea market, you can run into trouble.
+Whether you’re selling goods at a farmers market, an art festival, a state fair, a community gathering, or a weekend flea market, incidents can happen.
+You need liability insurance for flea market vendors to protect you from expenses related to lawsuits that can arise if you’re accused of injuring someone or causing property damage.

-You need flea market insurance to protect you from lawsuits that can arise if you’re accused of injuring someone or causing property damage.
-Flea market insurance can help protect you against bodily injury and property damage claims that arise from your operations, your premises, your products, and your completed operations.
+Flea market insurance can help protect you against claims that arise from your operations, premises, products, and completed sales.
 It can even protect you against advertising and personal injury claims as well.

 What Does Flea Market Insurance Cover?